 - Select Bookmarks>Bookmark Manager

-- Click the Organize button in the top right corner of the Bookmarks page(the 3 small white dots)
+- Click the menu button in the top right corner of the Bookmarks page(the 3 small white dots)

 - Select Export bookmarks to HTML file

-- Save the Google bookmarks file in the same location with your other backup files
+- Save the Google bookmarks file in the same location as your other backup files

 - If you use Mozilla Firefox bookmarks follow these directions to back up your Firefox bookmarks: